mhogg/pyoctree/README.rst

 Examples
 --------

-Some IPython notebooks are provided in the Examples directory on how to use pyoctree.
+Some Jupyter notebooks are provided in the Examples directory on how to use pyoctree.

 Help